Deep probabilistic programming

 future of structural biology".
 We are exploring the use of probabilistic programming,

-deep generative models and directional statistics to generate conformational ensembles.
+deep generative models and directional statistics to model protein structure, dynamics and evolution.

 Bifrost is a